Evaluating $n$-Gram Novelty of Language Models Using Rusty-DAWG: Measuring Novelty with CDAWGs

 \subsection{Building CDAWGs}

 The naive way to build a CDAWG would involve enumerating all span in a corpus in quadratic time, which is infeasible for large corpora.
-Luckily, more refined algorithms for building DAWGs and CDAWGs have been developed that process each token in the corpus left to right, taking linear time overall \citep{blumer1984building,Crochemore1997,inenaga2005online}.
+Luckily, more refined algorithms for building DAWGs and CDAWGs were developed that process each token in the corpus left to right, taking linear time overall \citep{blumer1984building,Crochemore1997,inenaga2005online}.
 We implement \citet{inenaga2005online}'s linear-time algorithm.

-Once the CDAWG is built, we apply a post-processing step to add frequency information to each node in the CDAWG via a depth-first traversal (\Cref{sec:cdawg-counts}).
-Since edges dominate the memory overhead of the CDAWG, this only minimally increases the space overhead.
+In \Cref{sec:cdawg-counts}, we propose a graph-traversal algorithm that can be used to add $n$-gram frequency information to the CDAWG after it has been created, stored at the states.
+Since edges dominate the memory overhead of the CDAWG, this only minimally increases the space overhead but allows us to return the count associated with matched $n$-grams, which we expect to be useful in many applications.